Opinion: Ashes to ashes, dust to dust, and digits to nothing

 At the U.S. Military Academy this week an archaeologist sliced, with surgical care, the lid off a foot-long, lead cube.
 It had spent nearly 200 years buried at the base of the 1828 monument to Thaddeus Kosciuszko, the Polish military engineer and soldier who helped build and defend West Point during the American Revolution.

-"This time capsule is truly a unique discovery," West Point Superintendent Lieutenant General Steve Gilland said before the unveiling, which was livestreamed.
+"This time capsule is truly a unique discovery," West Point Superintendent Lt.
+Gen. Steve Gilland said before the unveiling, which was livestreamed.
 "We are excited to open it and see what the cadets left us nearly two centuries ago.
 The capsule's contents will certainly add to the West Point story and is another example of past generations of cadets gripping hands with present and future generations."

 But as the Army Times had to report, "it appears as if the container's contents — and its generational ties — are merely dust in the wind."